 The Outsourcing Oversight Committee is comprised of the senior management of the Bank.
-The Outsourcing Oversight Committee shall have a regular once a month meeting or as the need arises.
+The Outsourcing Oversight Committee shall have a regular quarterly meeting or as the need arises.
 This shall be held a day before the schedule of the Board of Directors' Meeting.
 The President and CEO regularly updates the Board of Directors on the status of outsourcing activities of the bank.

-The outsourcing oversight committee's tasks include, but are not limited to, the following:
+The Outsourcing Oversight Committee's tasks include, but are not limited to, the following: